Athul690/Admin-Finder/README.md

-# 🖥️ GUI Admin Panel Finder
+# 🖥️ Admin Panel Finder with GUI

 A clean, fast GUI tool with **three built‑in wordlists** (One, Two, Three).